S.C. Eendracht Aalst

-SC Eendracht Aalst is a Belgian football club based in Aalst, East Flanders.
+SC Eendracht Aalst was a Belgian football club based in Aalst, East Flanders.
+The club last played in the Belgian Provincial Leagues but were declared bankrupt and folded in 2025.
+The club merged with Jong Lede to form Eendracht Aalst Lede under the matricule number of Jong Lede.

 History

 During World War I, citizens from Aalst played football matches to raise money for prisoners of war.
 In 1919 Sport-Club Eendracht Aalst became an official football team.
 After some friendly games in 1923, SC Eendracht Aalst joined the regional competition.
 They quickly moved their way up through the regional divisions and after moving the stadium to the current location in 1928, the team made it into the national competition in 1932.
 Only seven years later, in 1939, Aalst were promoted to the Eredivisie (the current Belgian Pro League).
 Due to the second World War competition was not played for two years, so it wasn't until 1942 Aalst finished its first season in the Eredivisie.
 In 1946 the chairman died and it was decided to rename the stadium to honour him, from then on it was called the Pierre Cornelis Stadium.

 That year was the beginning of a very dark period for Eendracht Aalst.
 Due to changes in the competition format, they were forced into relegation.
 After this they played in the lower division for more than 30 years.
 In 1960 they managed to get back into the Eredivisie, but in 1962 they ended last and were relegated again.
 In 1965, after a bribery affair, Aalst was relegated to the lowest national division.
 In 1977 they made it back into the second division, with Paul Van Himst in the team.

 In 1994 the team finally joined the first division again.
 Jan Ceulemans (manager), Godwin Okpara and Gilles De Bilde were some of the most important factors towards success.
 In 1995 a new climax was reached when they were allowed to enter the European competition and even survived the first round against Levski Sofia.